Orwell: Outline and resources

 • Social control (through a variety of mechanisms, such as … ?)

-• Language, media, history, fear and propaganda, social breakdown
+• Language, mass media, (revising) history, fear and propaganda, social breakdown, mass anxiety

 Background